tomideadeoye/NextJSBlogApp/README.md

 1.  **View Published Posts** :
    * On the home page, you can view all the published blog posts.
    * Click on a post to view its details.
-1.  **Edit and Delete Posts** :
-   * Edit and delete your own posts using the provided options on each post's detail page.
-1.  **Explore Features** :
-   * Explore the various features of the application, including dynamic section management, real-time validation, and toast notifications.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request.

 ## Author